-Brexit could disrupt data sharing - House of Lords report - BBC News

-Such disruption could present a non-tariff trade barrier and hinder law enforcement co-operation, the EU Home Affairs Sub-Committee says.

-Its chairman, Lord Jay, voiced concern over lack of detail in Government plans to maintain unhindered data flows.
+Ex-Met chief's Brexit crime data warning

+Public safety could be threatened unless the government "gets its act together" over data-sharing after Brexit, a former Met Police boss says

+Lord Condon said it could become "much more difficult" for police to share information with EU counterparts unless transitional arrangements are made.

-It called for guarantees the UK would continue to meet shared standards.
+He sits on a Lords committee that has called for guarantees the UK will continue to meet shared standards.

+It said private firms could also be affected by a "cliff edge" scenario.

+Speaking on BBC Radio 4's Today programme, Lord Condon said the current data-sharing arrangements allowed UK police to access things like number plate information, fingerprints and DNA "almost instantaneously".

-The sub-committee is charged with scrutinising proposed EU legislation on home affairs, health and education.
+The EU Home Affairs sub-committee is charged with scrutinising proposed EU legislation on home affairs, health and education.

 It and the other five sub-committees of the House of Lords EU Committee are investigating key issues expected to arise in the negotiations over Brexit.